Finch Restorations – Specialist Motorbike Mechanic (Hindmarsh / Adelaide Hills)

 - Fabricating, machining, or adapting parts that are no longer available (highly regarded).

-- Test riding / controlled testing (where appropriate) and completing job documentation to a high standard.
+- Test riding and controlled testing (where appropriate) and completing job documentation to a high standard.

 About You